-1 An application or request for other service requires the applicant to make upfront payment of the prescribed assessment fee.
-FRNSW will not process the application/request until the assessment fee invoice has been requested and paid.
+1 An application or request for other service requires a payee to make upfront payment of the prescribed assessment charge via the Payment Portal, as managed by Department Customer Service.
+FRNSW will not process the application/request unless the assessment charge receipt number and the payee's SAP customer number is provided on the submitted form.

 2 Where a legislated timeframe applies to the provision of the service; the applicant may apply to have the prescribed ‘service provision charge’ waived (e.g. charge for provision of a report) if the actual time taken by FRNSW in providing the agreed service is undue.

-3 An invoice will be sent to the applicant after completion of the service (e.g. report furnished) and must be paid as per the terms outlined on the invoice received (i.e. immediate).
+3 An invoice will be sent to the payee or remitter after completion of the service (e.g. report furnished) and must be paid as per the terms outlined on the invoice received (i.e. immediate).
+The applicant/requestor is solely responsible for either paying the service invoice or obtaining permission from the remitter (i.e. client) who agrees to pay the service invoice.

 4 Some services include up to 2 hours complimentary travel time within the provision of the service.
 This is time spent travelling to and from the premises (i.e. 1 hour each way), calculated from the nearest regional office (i.e. Greenacre, Coffs Harbour, Dubbo or Queanbeyan).
 Any excess travel time will be charged at the hourly labour rate applicable for travel time required to provide the fire safety inspection or assessment.